aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/how-to-filter-a-series-in-a-chart/_index.md

 ### **Steps to use Data Filters to change the chart in Excel**

 1. Click inside your data range.
-2. Click the **Data** tab, and turn on Filters by clicking Filters.
-Your header row will have drop down arrows.
+2. Click the **Data** tab, and turn on Filters.
+Your header row will have drop‑down arrows.
-3. Create a chart by going to **Insert** tab and selecting a columns chart.
+3. Create a chart by going to the **Insert** tab and selecting a column chart.
-4. Now filter your data using the drop down arrows in the data.
+4. Now filter your data using the drop‑down arrows in your data.
 Don't use the Chart Filters.

 ### **Sample Code**
 The following sample code shows the same feature using Aspose.Cells.